Google’s Project Loon head is getting into nuclear power

 Google claims Levandowski launched competing projects long before Otto

-Cassidy, whose most recent tenure at Google found him heading up the company balloon-based internet initiative Project Loon, has been quietly working on launching working on Apollo Fusion.
+Cassidy, whose most recent tenure at Google found him heading up the company balloon-based internet initiative Project Loon, has been quietly working on launching Apollo Fusion.
 The company is a new energy startup working to develop “revolutionary hybrid reactor technology with fusion power to serve safe, clean, and affordable electricity to everyone.”
 (It’s also apparently the name of a racing bike.
-Go figure).
+Go figure.)

 The company’s recently updated site opens with the words “Let’s quietly redefine what’s possible,” which seems to describe its launch strategy as much as anything.
-Bloomberg, which first noticed the new information, notes that, until a few days ago, Apollo Fusion’s site simply sported a definition of nuclear fusion, at not much else.
+Bloomberg, which first noticed the new information, notes that, until a few days ago, Apollo Fusion’s site simply sported a definition of nuclear fusion, and not much else.

 Of course, nuclear power is still a going concern, albeit less eagerly embraced than during its salad days.
-In October of last year, the US opened a nuclear reactor in Tennessee – its first new one in 20 years.
-And a number of companies like Transatomic and UPower are promising safe new alternatives to nuclear power of decades past.
-The new technologies, coupled with ever-increasing concerns about climate change have caused many to reconsider nuclear energy as a potential alternative.
+In October of last year, the U.S. opened a nuclear reactor in Tennessee — its first new one in 20 years.
+And a number of companies like Transatomic and UPower are promising safe new alternatives to the nuclear power of decades past.
+The new technologies, coupled with ever-increasing concerns about climate change, have caused many to reconsider nuclear energy as a potential alternative.

 As its name implies, Cassidy’s solution is fusion-based, following in the footsteps of companies like the Jeff Bezos-backed TriAlpha Energy and Helion Energy.
 Fusion, which fuses together rather than splits atoms, is considered safer than the more traditional fission, including less waste created as a byproduct.
 There also isn’t the same risk of meltdown.

-Though various versions of fusion technologies have been the subject of undelivered promises for decades, including, notably cold fusion.
-That was debunked shortly after it was first proposed in the late-80s.
+Various versions of fusion technologies have been the subject of undelivered promises for decades, including, notably cold fusion.
+That was debunked shortly after it was first proposed in the late-1980s.

 Cassidy himself doesn’t appear ready to offer up much more information on the subject, though he did acknowledge what may likely be an uphill battle in the recognition of nuclear energy as a viable alternative power source.